$\Phi$ index: A standardized scale-independent and field-normalized citation indicator: Abstract

 \section{Abstract}

-The Impact Factor (IF), despite its widespread use, suﬀers from well-known biases---most notably its sensitivity to journal size and its lack of field normalization.
-As a consequence of size sensitivity, a randomly formed journal of $n$ papers can attain a range of IF values that decreases sharply with size, as $\sim 1/\sqrt{n}$.
-The Central Limit Theorem, which underlies this eﬀect, also allows us to correct for it by standardizing citation averages for scale {\it and} field in an elegant manner analogous to calculating the $z$--score in statistics.
-We thus introduce the $\Phi$ (Phi) index, defined as $\Phi = (f - \mu) \sqrt{n}/\sigma$, where $f$ is a journal’s average citation count (akin to the IF), $n$ is the journal's publication count, and $\mu, \sigma$ represent the mean and standard deviation of citations in the journal's field.
-This formulation incorporates disparities in journal size and field citation practices.
-Applying the $\Phi$ index to a broad set of journals, we find that it produces rankings that better align with expert community perception of journal prestige, while boosting high-performing journals from diverse and less-cited fields.
-The $\Phi$ index thus oﬀers a principled, scale- and field-standardized alternative to current metrics, with direct implications for research evaluation and publishing policy.
+The Impact Factor (IF), despite its widespread use, suffers from well-known biases that remain incompletely addressed in practice---most notably its sensitivity to journal size and its lack of field normalization.
+Because of size sensitivity, a randomly formed journal of $n$ papers can attain a range of IF values that decreases sharply with size, as $\sim 1/\sqrt{n}$.
+The Central Limit Theorem, which underlies this effect, also allows us to correct for it by standardizing citation averages for scale \textit{and} field in a manner analogous to calculating the $z$-score in statistics.
+We thus introduce the $\Phi$ (Phi) index, defined as $\Phi = (f - \mu)\sqrt{n}/\sigma$, where $f$ is a journal's average citation count (akin to the IF), $n$ its publication count, and $\mu, \sigma$ the mean and standard deviation of citations in its field.
+Applying the $\Phi$ index to 12,173 journals in Clarivate's Journal Citation Reports, we obtain rankings that correct for size bias and elevate journals from underrepresented fields such as mathematics, law, and history.
+We validate the $\Phi$ index via a Monte Carlo random sample test, which we propose as a standard diagnostic for any citation indicator.
+The methodology extends readily to departments, universities, and countries.